ToddG/hypermodern-python-seed/README.md

 Generate python seed apps based on `cjolowicz's` [hypermodern-python][1].
 Note that `cjolowicz` has also created a [seed][3] repo.
 I prefer this one b/c I only pulled in the ideas that are relevant to the projects I build, today.
+This repo also builds and runs the code within a Docker container.
+Abstracting dependencies makes it faster to get started.
+That said, it's also totally viable to install the dependencies locally and not use Docker at all.

 ## Dependencies

 * python3
 * [cookiecutter](https://github.com/cookiecutter/cookiecutter)

-See [hypermodern-python][1] for further installation instructions.
-However, for the repos that are created that use this repo, the build dependencies have been abstracted into a docker container.
+* Docker

+See [hypermodern-python][1] for further installation instructions and a deep dive into each of the technoloiges used here (and for a whole lot more technologies that I opted to omit).

 ## Quick Start